dotnet/project-system/docs/design-time-builds.md

 - **NuGet** needs information in order to restore packages used by the project.
 Without this, types from NuGet packages are unavailable in the IDE and code that uses them will show errors.
 Packages can also contribute their own targets to DTBs to extend IDE behavior.

 - **Dependencies tree** shows the project's declared dependencies, and the DTB attempts to resolve them.
-Any failures are shown as warnings in the tree.
+Any items that couldn't be resolved during the DTB are shown as warnings in the tree.

 And many others.

-## When do design-time builds occur
+## Design-time builds triggers

 Design-time builds occur during project load, and in response to project changes.
 For example, changing the project's target framework, or adding a NuGet package, are both operations that modify the project (e.g. `.csproj`) file.
 Those changes trigger a design-time builds, which are scheduled behind the scenes.